 “I don’t care how much make-up a woman uses as long as I don’t know, in which case every trick under the sun.
 But I do hate loads of that pale blue eye-shadow or those graveyard lipsticks.”

-David then vented his spleen at beatniks, and his disappointment about women with good figures who hide their bums by wearing “shirts over trousers with the shirt-tail hanging out”.
+David rounded it off by venting his spleen at beatniks, and sharing his disappointment about women with good figures who hide their bums by wearing “shirts over trousers with the shirt-tail hanging out”.

 The other side of the coin

 In April the story was repeated in Sweden, which must have set alarm bells ringing.
-David claimed that he was pulling himself together, because he loved Hjördis (who had already shown that she was capable of leaving him), and due to the memory of Errol Flynn.
+David claimed that he was pulling himself together, with Errol Flynn’s demise in mind, and because he loved Hjördis (who had already shown that she was capable of leaving him).

 “I think of Errol Flynn, a splendid fellow and a kind friend, and how he died… he drank too much.
 Thinking about it sends shivers down my spine.
 I don’t want to end up like him.
 I have to pull myself together, become a better person and stop drinking.
 Let’s toast his memory.”
 David then raised and sank a large glass of milk.

 “He couldn’t bear excesses of any kind,” Hjördis told Sheridan Morley.
 “Smoking, drinking, pills all worried him.
 If I took a sleeping pill he used to worry.
 He never even took aspirins.”

 David may have cut back on his alcohol intake, but did not cease his approaches to female journalists.
 Ann Leslie interviewed David several times in the 1960s.
 In her autobiography ‘Killing My Own Snakes‘ she mentioned one particular meeting at the Connaught Hotel in London: